Algae Green Pool Algae Green Pool — Should You Vacuum Pool After Adding Algaecide? Step-by-Step

 4. Set multiport valve to WASTE position

 This is crucial - do not vacuum dead algae through your filter.
 The WASTE setting sends debris directly out of the pool and bypasses your filtration system entirely.
-For cartridge filters, remove cartridges before vacuuming.
+Cartridge filters have no waste setting — instead, vacuum slowly through the filter, then clean or replace the cartridge afterward (or use a separate utility pump to send water outside the pool).

 5. Vacuum systematically and slowly